canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/add-console-conf.md

 It's also included in the `ubuntu-core-24` [test image model declarations](https://github.com/snapcore/models), although it's marked at `optional` in these.
 Removing the `"presence": "optional"` line will trigger its inclusion when building your own versions of these models.

-See [Create a model assertion](/tutorials/build-your-first-image/create-a-model) for more details.
+See {ref}`Create a model assertion <ref-create-a-model_create-a-model>` for more details.

 ## Using the ubuntu-image command

-The [ubuntu-image](/how-to-guides/image-creation/use-ubuntu-image) command is used to generate a bootable Ubuntu Core image from your source files.
+The {ref}`ubuntu-image <how-to-guides-image-creation-use-ubuntu-image>` command is used to generate a bootable Ubuntu Core image from your source files.
 To build an image from the [ubuntu-core-24-amd64](https://raw.githubusercontent.com/snapcore/models/master/ubuntu-core-24-amd64.model) model assertion for the pre-built images, for example, use the following command:

 ```bash
 ubuntu-image snap ubuntu-core-24-amd64.model